kg-construct/resources/tools.md

-# Knwoledge Graph Construction Tools
+# Knowledge Graph Construction Tools
 Description of the tools for knowledge graph construction

 ## Tool X (TEMPLATE):